-The Buddhist All Souls Day (Thanh Minh), celebrated on April 5, is a day for commemorating ancestors, and rites are usually held at the temples and pagodas, at the graves, and in the homes.
+The Buddhist All Souls Day (Thanh Minh) celebrated on April 5th is a day for commemorating ancestors and rites are usually held at the temples and pagodas, at the graves, and in the homes.
 This year, however, by order of the central government, the celebrations were to be limited to a memorial for those who died defending the country and fighting the Viet Cong.
 In My Thuan, district officials arranged to conduct the ceremonies at the My Thanh dinh, located near the village office.
 Officials from the three adjacent villages of My Hoa, Tan Phuoc, and Dong Thanh were invited to participate.
 Following is the schedule of the ceremony as drawn up by the district officials:

-- 8:00 - Arrival of village council members and guests - 8:15 - Arrival of district chief and his assistants - 8:20 - Salute to the colors - 8:25 - Address by district information chief - 8:35 - Speech honoring the dead - 9:00 - Prayers by Buddhist priest - 10:00 - Organizing committee member thanks the audience - 10:15 - Ceremony ends
+8:00 -- Arrival of village council members and guests 8:15 -- Arrival of district chief and his assistants 8:20 -- Salute to the colors 8:25 -- Address by district information chief 8:35 -- Speech honoring the dead 9:00 -- Prayers by Buddhist priest 10:00 -- Organizing committee member thanks the audience 10:15 -- Ceremony ends

 The dinh was decorated with Vietnamese flags and the officials and guests were dressed either in black tunics and turban, in Western style clothing, or in military uniforms.
 No women were in attendance.
 The civil guard and the local police were charged with security during the affair.
-The My Thuan village officials were responsible for the dinh decorations and securing a Buddhist priest for the ceremony.
+The My Thuan village officials were responsible for the dinh decorations and the securing of a Buddhist priest for the ceremony.
 Inside the dinh, in front of the main altar, were three tables where district and village officials and notables were seated (see Figure 2), and outside about 100 guests assembled, mostly businessmen and wealthy landlords.
 At 8:20, after the guests had assembled, the district information chief gave a short speech in which he outlined the purpose of the ceremony.
 His main emphasis was on the differences which existed between the North and the South: "How lucky we are in the South to be able to assemble to celebrate Memorial Day, for in the North people are not allowed to hold any kind of religious meetings because the Communists advocate the three negatives: no country, no family and no religion."
 He asked those assembled to remember the dead and the national heroes who had sacrificed themselves to protect the country.